kliewkliew/sparkfundamentalsi/README.md

 There are two files under /home/virtuser/labdata/streams.
 The first one is the nyctaxi100.csv which will serve as the source of the stream.
 The other file is a python file, taxistreams.py, which will feed the csv file through a socket connection to simulate a stream.
 Once started, the program will bind and listen to the localhost socket 7777.
 When a connection is made, it will read ‘nyctaxi100.csv’ and send across the socket.
 The sleep is set such that one line will be sent every 0.5 seconds, or 2 rows a second.
 This was intentionally set to a high value to make it easier to view the data during execution.*

-Start the stream in a second terminal
+Start the stream in a host terminal
 ```
 docker exec -it sparkfun python \
   /opt/ibm/labfiles/streams/taxistreams.py
 ```

-Run the application in your main terminal
+Run the application in the guest terminal
 ```
 $SPARK_HOME/bin/spark-submit \
   --class "SparkStreaming" \
   --master local[4] \
   SparkStreaming/target/scala-2.10/spark-streaming-project_2.10-1.0.jar
 ```
-Exit the stream terminal when you are satisfied.
+Exit the stream and application when you are satisfied.

 #### Exercise 4.4: Spark GraphX program to compute the page rank of users in a sample social network graph ####
 *The following exercise uses computes the page rank of users in a social network.
 It computes on a small set of data but can be applied to social networks such as Twitter and other graph relationships.*